-Uncovering Sheffield's Community Creative Talents
+Uncovering Sheffield's community creative talents

 Natasha’s designs are mostly sold through her online store – Amanikush.
 Natasha channelled her creative forces into the MOBO domino sets that were part of the musicians’ goody bags, but her work is best known in the US.
 Her hairpieces have been worn by Emmy award-winning actor Tanisha Arnold, featured in the Disney Black Princesses photography project from LaChanda Gatson and Creative Soul and they are used by many stylists in the music industry, looking for something bespoke for their clients.
 She also creates unique fashion items for people with pizzazz!

+"I want to recruit creatives from all of the city’s minority communities - new and old, artists young and mature and give everyone a chance to shine and be seen.”

-After the venue was chosen, Natasha paired with Land A Party, an event services and planning company that recently celebrated its second year of business in Sheffield.
-They met at a mayoral reception for Sheffield Women in Business and Land A Party have been helping to source vendors.
+After the venue was chosen, Natasha paired with Land A Party, an event services and planning company that recently celebrated its second year of business in Sheffield; they have been helping to source vendors.
 Mackeda and Natasha are both making a name for themselves in the city and see Sunday Best as the start of a new wave of truly inclusive events.

 If you are interested in trading at Sunday Best, email Natasha at [email protected] or complete this form https://docs.google.com/document/d/19lO8vfbXIr8w_w-DUpqJB4AqHvbh_Vaevoino5koxQ0/edit?usp=sharing